-Problems and possibilities of doing business in an international context.
-Provides perspectives required for successful management and planning of Identification of international enterprises. opportunities and difficulties inherent international business.
+Problems and possibilities of doing business in an Provides perspectives international context. required for successful management and planning of international enterprises.
+Identification of opportunities and difficulties inherent international business.
 Major features of the world economy, of the Multinational Corporation (MNC), of current international economic issues, and how international business deals with these problems.